-Stop at a papermaking workshop located in Konigil village before arriving at Samarkand Railway Station and boarding the Afrosiyob train for a two and a half hour journey to Tashkent.
+Stop at a papermaking workshop located in Konigil village before arriving at Samarkand Railway Station and boarding the Afrosiyob train for a 2 1⁄2 hour journey to Tashkent.
 On arrival, transfer to your hotel and enjoy dinner.

 Photo fees may be payable at most attractions you will visit in Samarkand.